IntentArchitect/Intent.Modules/docsProject/articles/UserManual/SoftwareFactoryExecution.md

 # Software Factory Execution

-This screen shows the execution of the software factory, it provides detailed information about what is happening in Intent Architect's code generation process.
-This screen also shows the user what code changes will be made and allows for reviewing these changes.
+Clicking the Play button will kick off the execution of our software factory.
+This screen shows the execution details of the software factory, it provides detailed information about what is happening with in  code generation process.
+This screen also shows the user what code changes will be made and allows for reviewing and/or rejecting these changes.

 ## Console tab